scrapinghub/splash/docs/scripting-ref.rst

         ["Custom-Header"] = "Header Value",
     }})

+User-Agent header is special: once used, it is kept for further requests.
+This is an implementation detail and it could change in future releases;
-To set User-Agent header it is recommended to use :ref:`splash:set_user_agent <splash-set-user-agent>` method.
+to set User-Agent header it is recommended to use :ref:`splash-set-user-agent` method.

 .. _splash-wait: